Monday, March 22, 2010

 The most complicated part of this suffix is its pronunciation.
 We can find 3 types of pronunciation, according to the pronunciation of the last sound of the infinitive:

-– p – k – s – ch – sh – f – x – h):
+1) Last sound of the verb in the infinitive is VOICELESS (– p – k – s – ch – sh – f – x – h):

 -d/-ed = [t]